gmcgoldr/stackerror/README.md

 # Stack Error

-A pragmatic error handling library for Rust that provides helpful strings for debugging, and structured data for runtime error handling.
+A pragmatic error handling library for Rust that provides helpful messages for debugging, and structured data for runtime error handling.

 ## Overview

 - Build informative error messages for debugging with minimal effort.
-The error message is co-located with the error source, providing clarity to the code.
+The error message is co-located with the error source, providing code clarity.
 The [`stack_msg!`] macro includes the file and line number in the error message.

   ```rust
   use stackerror::prelude::*;